chrisfield/redux-formkit/packages/redux-formkit/README.md

 ## Motivation
-Redux-Formkit aims to provide simular functionality to the excellent [Redux-form](https://github.com/erikras/redux-form) but with a really tightly scoped API allowing a smaller codebase (over 80% smaller).
+Redux-Formkit aims to provide simular functionality to the excellent [Redux-form](https://github.com/erikras/redux-form) but with a really tightly scoped API allowing a smaller codebase (about 25% of the size).

 ## Getting Started